Real-Gecko/KSP-SimpleConstruction/ManualInstallation.md

 ### If Downloaded from CurseForge/OverWolf manual download

-To install, place the ExtraplanetaryLaunchpads AND SimpleConstruction folder2 inside your Kerbal Space Program's GameData folder:
+To install, place the ExtraplanetaryLaunchpads AND SimpleConstruction folders inside your Kerbal Space Program's GameData folder:

 * **REMOVE ANY OLD VERSIONS OF THE PRODUCT BEFORE INSTALLING**, including any other fork:
   * Delete `<KSP_ROOT>/GameData/ExtraplanetaryLaunchpads` AND `<KSP_ROOT>/GameData/SimpleConstruction`